jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/1-Technical-Setup.md

 - Next, click `+ Add connection`:
     ![workbench.02.png](Images/nosql_workbench/workbench.02.png)

-- In the `Ad a new database connection` popup, select `DynamoDB Local` and then fill out the connection details as shown bellow and click `Connect`:
+- In the `Ad a new database connection` popup, select `DynamoDB Local` and then fill out the connection details as shown bellow and click `BlogConnect`:
     ![workbench.03.png](Images/nosql_workbench/workbench.03.png)

 - You should now see a new connection in the `Operation Builder`!
 Click on `open`: